Golden Knights vs. Stars Prediction & Picks - October 17

 Golden Knights Splits and Trends

-- In the 40 games Vegas played that were decided by one goal, it had a 25-8-7 record (good for 57 points).

-- In the 13 games last season the Golden Knights recorded only one goal, they went 1-10-2 (four points).
+- Last season the Golden Knights scored just one goal in 13 games, and went 1-10-2 (four points).

-- Vegas finished 4-11-7 in the 22 games last season when it scored exactly two goals (registering 15 points).
+- Vegas picked up 15 points (4-11-7 record) last season when scoring a pair of goals .

-- The Golden Knights scored at least three goals 67 times, and went 62-3-2 in those games (to register 126 points).
+- The Golden Knights picked up 126 points in their 67 games when they scored three or more goals.

-- The Golden Knights' opponent had more shots in 50 games last season.
-The Golden Knights finished 28-18-4 in those contests (60 points).
+- The Golden Knights' opponents had more shots in 50 games last season.
+The Golden Knights finished 28-18-4 in those games (60 points).

 Team Stats Comparison (2022-23)